OHI-Northeast/ne-scores/README.md

 This is the Ocean Health Index repository for the US Northeast assessment.

-All OHI scores are in the [`scores.csv`](https://github.com/OHI-Northeast/ne-scores/blob/master/region/scores.csv) file.
+**If you are looking for the OHI scores data**, you will find them all in the [`scores.csv`](https://github.com/OHI-Northeast/ne-scores/blob/master/region/scores.csv) file.

 For more information, please see http://ohi-science.org.